julian-br/nuxt-playground/README.md

 ## Getting started

 `npm install` - to install all dependecies
-`npm run dev` - to start development server on http://localhost:3000
+`npm run prisma:setup` - to migrate db and fill with sample data `npm run dev` - to start development server on http://localhost:3000
 `npm run build` - to build for production